smapiot/piral/docs/testimonials.md

 # Testimonials

-A collection of some statements from community members regarding Piral as a framework for microfrontends.
+A collection of some statements from community members regarding Piral as a framework for micro frontends.

 > Piral seems very good, the best frontend framework I've explored in the last weeks.